 - Onion and Garlic: our flavorful aromatics!
 The two create a savory base.

-- Broccoli: this super vegetable adds heartiness, texture, and crunch to the soup.
+- Broccoli: adds heartiness, texture, and crunch to the soup.
 Not to mention it’s basically cheddar’s BFF when it comes to recipes.

 - Carrots: a nod to the classic Panera soup, carrot adds a nice color, and grating them adds another textural element to the soup.
 The slight sweetness balances out the bitterness from the broccoli and cauliflower too.